New framework will place people at the heart of decision making

 Children can experience challenges to their learning, participation, and wellbeing for a range of reasons, including developmental differences and delay.
 Environmental factors such as inaccessible settings can also play a part.
 When challenges exist, children may benefit from informal and formal supports that are tailored to their individual strengths and support needs, irrespective of whether they have a diagnosed condition.

-The framework will be co-produced with the stakeholder community and will address the current gap in understanding and lack of consensus about how best to assess, differentiate, and report children’s functional strengths and support needs.
-The findings will inform professional practice, operational guidance, and decision making, across all states and territories, service and support settings.
+The framework was co-produced with the stakeholder community to address the current gap in understanding and lack of consensus about how best to assess, differentiate, and report children’s functional strengths and support needs.
+The findings informed professional practice, operational guidance, and decision making, across all states and territories, service and support settings.

 “As a community we need to better focus on understanding each child and family for who they are as individuals, including their unique strengths and support needs.
 Diagnoses have their place, but of themselves they tell us next to nothing about an individual’s strengths, and very little about any particular support needs they may have,” said Ms Fitzpatrick.